getodk/docs/docs/central-api-form-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/versions/{version}/attachments/{filename}**

-To download a single file, use this endpoint.
-The appropriate ``Content-Disposition``\  (attachment with a filename) and ``Content-Type``\  (based on the type supplied at upload time) will be given.
+.. raw:: html

-This endpoint supports ``ETag``\  header, which can be used to avoid downloading the same content more than once.
-When an API consumer calls this endpoint, the endpoint returns a value in ``ETag``\  header.
-If you pass that value in the ``If-None-Match``\  header of a subsequent request, then if the file has not been changed since the previous request, you will receive ``304 Not Modified``\  response; otherwise you'll get the latest file.
+  <p>To download a single file, use this endpoint.
+The appropriate <code>Content-Disposition</code> (attachment with a filename) and <code>Content-Type</code> (based on the type supplied at upload time) will be given.</p><p>This endpoint supports <code>ETag</code> header, which can be used to avoid downloading the same content more than once.
+When an API consumer calls this endpoint, the endpoint returns a value in <code>ETag</code> header.
+If you pass that value in the <code>If-None-Match</code> header of a subsequent request, then if the file has not been changed since the previous request, you will receive <code>304 Not Modified</code> response; otherwise you'll get the latest file.</p>

 .. dropdown:: Request